MANUAL OF THE

 organization or under its control:

-and television programmes production.
-Documents in connection with
+making and television programmes production.
+Documents in connection

-enrolment of students and TV trainees, Recruitment of teaching and
+with enrolment of students and TV trainees, Recruitment of teaching

-as approved by Institutes’ Governing Council are some of the documents
+Guidelines as approved by Institutes’ Governing Council are some of

 4.5 Particulars of any arrangement that exists for consultation